+Proof.
 Consider two bins, labelled "odd" and "even".
 Placing each of the three integers into the bin corresponding to its parity, we are placing three items into two bins.
 By the pigeonhole principle, there must be at least two items in one of the bins.
-In other words, two of the integers have the same parity.
+In other words, two of the integers have the same parity. \Box

-Consider a unit square with sides of length 1.
-Suppose 5 points are placed inside this square.
-Then there exist two points x and y among these five, such that the distance between x and y is less than or equal to $1/\sqrt{2}$ .
+Theorem 3.
+Suppose 5 points are placed in the interior of a square with unit sides.
+Then some pair of these points is at distance less than or equal to $1/\sqrt{2}$.